schwark/smartthings-edge-alarmcom/README.md

 <Ctrl-C>
 ```

-6. You should be all set!
+7. You should be all set!

 The **Alarm.com Panel** device in SmartThings app has 3 settings in the Settings section of the device that control Silent Arming, Forcing Bypass of open sensors, and arming with a No Entry Delay

-The panel can also be operated like a switch - turning it on put the alarm in ArmStay mode, and turning it off disarms the alarm.
+The panel can also be operated like a switch - turning it on puts the alarm in ArmStay mode, and turning it off disarms the alarm.